labh-01/Type-Racer/README.md

 # TYPE RACER
-# Developer - DIVYANSHU KAPOOR
+# Developer - SHUBHAM SINGH
 ## DESCRIPTION--

   You all might have used some online typing game to improve typing speed.
 So now here a software